 I love to travel.
 I love nature and I love learning about different cultures.
 The map below summarizes where I come from, what cities I lived in and what places I have visited so far.
-I feel very fortunate having lived in three amazing cities in the Middle East, Europe and USA: Tehran, London, New York and San Francisco Bay Area.
+I feel very fortunate having lived in four amazing metropilitan areas in the Middle East, Europe and USA: Tehran, London, New York and San Francisco Bay Area.
 Also, to have visited over 50 cities in 20 different countries.
-Still, there are so many countries that I haven't seen and are on my list: Japan, Russia, China, India, Egypt and South Africa to name a few.
+Still, there are so many countries that I haven't seen and are on my list: Japan, Russia, China, Egypt and South Africa to name a few.

 My family is very important to me.
 I met the love of my life about 20 years ago and we got married at the turn of the century.
 We have always been together and I hope our happiness and love never ends.
 We have a 6 year old son who has added so much joy and happiness to our lives.

 I am a very private person, which means that I don't share much about my private life in the public sphere (especially on Facebook).
 This can be really hard at our time, but I do my best to protect certain things about my personal life and family.

 As it comes to influence, I would like to mention a few names.
 Apart from my close family members (my wife, my son, mother, father and brother), there have been a few people who greatly influenced the way I think, work and live:

 1. Mr Tajik: my 7th and 8th grade math teacher.
 He formed a group of 10-12 students at our school and offered us a special extracurricular program.
 This process had a profound impact on me and significantly increased my self-confidence and academic aptitude.